Stuck with huge amounts of office space – Government plans to convert some of it into residential real estate in Israel

 With this sharp increase in supply, the future for the office real estate sector, particularly as the pandemic lingers, is gloomy.
 Today in Israel, more than half a million people are unemployed, while hundreds of thousands have transferred their workplace to their homes to reduce unnecessary encounters and gatherings, thereby preventing the spread of infection.
 This means that not only is the 3 million square meters of space currently under construction less desirable, but much of the millions of meters of existing office space has also become redundant.

-High supply, low demand and difficult to financing
+High supply, low demand, and difficult to secure financing

 The drop in demand is reflected in the level of rental prices of the firms, which are estimated to have dropped by 10% to 15% in Tel Aviv and the surrounding area.
 But another effect is the difficulty that office developers are currently facing in sourcing financing for such projects.